 Saturday Spring programs

-Our Virtual Spring programs are based on RACECAR, Build a Cubesat, Synthetic Aperature Radar, as well as Many Interesting Things for Aspiring Engineers (based on MIT course), and Aerospace engineering (newly developed).
+Our Virtual Spring programs are based on RACECAR, Build a Cubesat, Synthetic Aperature Radar, as well as Many Interesting Things for Aspiring Engineers (based on MIT course), and Design, Build and Fly Model Aircraft.

 These courses are for 9th and 10th graders interested in engineering but don't have access to programs in their schools, see below for descriptions of our prior spring course list.

-Yes! you can build a synthetic aperture radar (SAR): (tentative) students will learn about radars and their applications, learning by building one and collecting data to understand radio waves, and turning the data into images.
+Yes!
+You Can Do Synthetic Aperture Radar (SAR): (tentative) students will learn about radars and their applications, learning by building one and collecting data to understand radio waves, and turning the data into images.

-Yes! you can design, build and fly a model aircraft introduces students to aerospace engineering using model planes and wind tunnels to demonstrate concepts.
+Yes!
+You Can Design, Build and Fly Model Aircraft: Introduces students to aerospace engineering using model planes and wind tunnels to demonstrate concepts.

-Laptops: Attendees should plan on using their own computers for zoom meetings, but can be provided if needed.
+Laptops: Attendees should plan on using their own computers for zoom meetings and work, but can be provided if needed.